nir-mo/ioccc-db/README.md

 The database includes information about each winner, including their source code, spoiler, hint (if available), and the year of their participation.

+The information in this database was gathered from the official IOCCC repository available at [https://github.com/ioccc-src/winner](https://github.com/ioccc-src/winner).
+We are grateful to the IOCCC community for providing this valuable collection of obfuscated C code entries.

 ## Introduction

 The International Obfuscated C Code Contest is a renowned competition that celebrates the art of writing creative,